MSP Recovery (NASDAQ:LIFW) Shares Gap Down to $3.28

-MSP Recovery, Inc. (NASDAQ:LIFW – Get Free Report)’s stock price gapped down before the market opened on Friday .
+MSP Recovery, Inc. (NASDAQ:LIFW – Get Free Report)’s share price gapped down prior to trading on Friday .
 The stock had previously closed at $3.28, but opened at $2.64.
-MSP Recovery shares last traded at $2.02, with a volume of 240,008 shares trading hands.
+MSP Recovery shares last traded at $2.02, with a volume of 240,008 shares traded.

-MSP Recovery (NASDAQ:LIFW – Get Free Report) last announced its quarterly earnings data on Friday, September 1st.
+MSP Recovery (NASDAQ:LIFW – Get Free Report) last announced its quarterly earnings results on Friday, September 1st.
 The company reported ($1.75) earnings per share for the quarter.
-MSP Recovery had a negative return on equity of 15.83% and a negative net margin of 29.08%.
-The firm had revenue of $2.54 million during the quarter.
+MSP Recovery had a negative net margin of 29.08% and a negative return on equity of 15.83%.
+The business had revenue of $2.54 million for the quarter.

 Hedge Funds Weigh In On MSP Recovery

-A number of institutional investors and hedge funds have recently made changes to their positions in LIFW.
-Nomura Holdings Inc. purchased a new position in shares of MSP Recovery during the 2nd quarter worth $61,000.
-Wolverine Asset Management LLC purchased a new position in MSP Recovery during the first quarter valued at $26,000.
-SkyView Investment Advisors LLC bought a new stake in MSP Recovery during the first quarter valued at about $52,000.
-Jane Street Group LLC purchased a new stake in MSP Recovery in the second quarter worth about $193,000.
-Finally, BlackRock Inc. bought a new position in shares of MSP Recovery in the second quarter worth about $32,000.
+Institutional investors and hedge funds have recently bought and sold shares of the stock.
+Wolverine Asset Management LLC purchased a new stake in shares of MSP Recovery during the first quarter valued at approximately $26,000.
+BlackRock Inc. acquired a new stake in MSP Recovery during the 2nd quarter valued at $32,000.
+Sierra Capital LLC purchased a new stake in MSP Recovery during the 2nd quarter worth $46,000.
+SkyView Investment Advisors LLC acquired a new position in MSP Recovery in the 1st quarter worth $52,000.
+Finally, Nomura Holdings Inc. acquired a new position in MSP Recovery in the 2nd quarter worth $61,000.
 Hedge funds and other institutional investors own 6.15% of the company’s stock.

 About MSP Recovery